ray-project/enhancements/reps/2022-12-08-ray-for-federated-learning-and-privacy-preserving-computing.md

 - Setup different Ray clusters for different parties to avoid uncotrollable complex Ray protocols.
   - We have tried to setup a single cross-party Ray cluster but failed for security reasons.
 It is difficult for parties to detect and prevent attacks, e.g. a malicious attacker (it could even be one of the parties) runs destructive code.
 The complex Ray protocols make it very difficult to enhance the security under single Ray cluster.
 - Have a unified and global-viewed programming mode for different parties.
-- Data transmition across parties should be in push mode instead of pull mode.
-Pull mode makes it hard to prevent malicious attacker stealing data.
-So push mode is much better since it's the responsibility of the party to decide whether to send data to others.
+- Data transmission across parties should be in push mode instead of pull mode.
+It's hard to prevent malicious attacker stealing data in pull mode.
+Push mode is much better since it's the responsibility of the party to decide whether to send data to others.
 - Tasks should be driven in multi-controller mode.
 That means tasks should be driven by themselves(who are inside this party) instead of others.

 ### Should this change be within ray or outside?